Enjoy 20% MORE Caviar FREE with Code: 20MORE

 A strip, ribeye, or circular filet should do just fine in a hot skillet.
 Just pay close attention to the color and temperature of the steak.

-You're aiming for a nice, even sear across each surface of your steak, and a light golden-brown crust should indicate it's time to take it off the heat.
+You're aiming for a nice, even sear across each surface of your steak.
+A light golden-brown crust should indicate it's time to take it off the heat.

 Remember to let your steak rest before carving it up and diving in.